Student Immunizations and Health Records

 B. Other Immunizations

-- Measles: proof of two doses of measles vaccine administered on or after the first birthday and at least 30 days apart or proof of immunity;
+- Measles: Two (2) doses of measles vaccine if born after January 1, 1957 administered on or after first birthday and at least 30 days apart; or lab report of positive rubeola titer.

-- Mumps: proof of one dose of mumps vaccine administered on or after the first birthday or proof of immunity;
+- Mumps: One dose of mumps vaccine administered on or after first birthday; or lab report of positive mumps titer.

-- Rubella: proof of one dose administered on or after the first birthday or proof of immunity;
+- Rubella: One dose of rubella vaccine administered on or after first birthday; or a lab report of positive rubella titer.

 Certain exemptions are allowed from required immunizations.
-These exemptions apply to an applicant for admission who submits to Student Health Services:
+These exemptions apply to an accepted student who submits to Student Health Services:

-- an affidavit or certificate signed by a physician licensed to practice medicine in the United States stating the physician's opinion that the required immunization would be injurious to the health or well-being of the applicant or any member of the applicant's household or family;
+- An affidavit or certificate signed by a physician licensed to practice medicine in the United States stating the physician's opinion that the required immunization would be injurious to the health or well-being of the student or any member of the student's household or family;

-- an affidavit using an appropriate “Conscientious Exemption Form” that is signed by the student stating that the student declines to have the required vaccination based on reasons of conscience, which may include the student’s religious beliefs.
+- An affidavit using an appropriate “Conscientious Exemption Form” that is signed by the student stating that the student declines to have the required vaccination based on reasons of conscience, which may include the student’s religious beliefs.
 This exemption will not be available, at the discretion of the university, during a disaster or public health emergency, hostile or paramilitary action, or extraordinary law enforcement emergency declared by an appropriate official or authority from the Texas Department of State Health Services.
-With regard to the bacterial meningitis vaccine, students living or residing in on-campus housing must use the form promulgated by the Texas Department of State Health Services.
-Students not living or residing in on-campus housing may use the form provided by the Texas Higher Education Coordinating Board; or
+With regard to the bacterial meningitis vaccine, all students must use the form promulgated by the Texas Department of State Health Services.
+The form must be submitted to Student Health Services no later than the 90th day after the date the affidavit is notarized; or

-- for vaccinations other than bacterial meningitis, proof that he or she is a member of the U.S. armed forces and is on active duty.
+- For vaccinations other than bacterial meningitis, proof that the student is a member of the U.S. armed forces and is on active duty.